235u/proposals/SelfUpdateUtility/README.md

     public void SelfUpdate()
     {
         /*
          * THIS SHOULD UPDATE THE APP AND RESTART IT:
-            *
-        check the lastmodified.txt on S3 and if it's different from the current one then download the ZIP file, rename currently running exe to appname.old.exe and then and unzip it overwriting the old files
+         * check the lastmodified.txt on S3 and
+         * if it's different from the current one
+         * then download the ZIP file,
+         * rename currently running exe to appname.old.exe and
+         * unzip it overwriting the old files
-        then it should start a new process exactly as currently running one and exit currently running process     the exe name and command line arguments for the new process should be copied from current process.
-Keep in mind it should work in MONO too.
+         * then it should start a new process exactly as currently running one and
+         * exit currently running process
+         * the exe name and command line arguments for the new process should be copied from current process.
+         * Keep in mind it should work in MONO too.
          */
     }
 }
 ```